edandersen/core-admin/README.md

 dotnet add package CoreAdmin
 ```

-Add this line at the bottom of ConfigureServices() in Startup.cs:
+Add this line at the bottom of ConfigureServices() (and after your DbContexts have been added to Services) in Startup.cs:

 ```csharp
 services.AddCoreAdmin();